 Ciao Italia! is seen on about 270 PBS stations across the U.S. and beyond.
 On June 2, 2013 a knighthood was bestowed upon Mary Ann Esposito by the President of the Republic of Italy under the title Cavaliere dell’Ordine della Stella d’Italia (Knight of the Order of the Star of Italy).

-Despite her visibility, and strenuous work and travel schedules that include at least two trips to Italy a year (much of it filming show segments), Mary Ann hasn’t forgotten growing up in Depew, where she was the oldest of seven children.
-She also has strong memories of practice-teaching history in Buffalo’s Seneca Vocational High School, and, of course, her Rosary Hill experience.
+Despite her visibility—and despite her strenuous work and travel schedules that include at least two trips to Italy a year—Mary Ann hasn’t her home in Depew, where she was the oldest of seven children.
+She also has strong memories of practice-teaching history in Buffalo’s Seneca Vocational High School and, of course, her Rosary Hill experience.

-Dr. Thomas P. Koestler’s health care career has carried him to an executive position at Schering-Plough, one of the country’s major pharmaceutical research institutes.
+Dr. Thomas P. Koestler’s healthcare career has carried him to an executive position at Schering-Plough, one of the country’s major pharmaceutical research institutes.
 His career accomplishments include 62 product approvals for drugs treating medical conditions from arthritis and Alzheimer’s disease to hypertension, glaucoma, malaria, and transplant rejection.
-Dr. Koestler has authored or co-authored 22 scientific articles and abstracts, acquired clinical research experience in several divergent fields including rheumatology, oncology and pulmonary cough/colds, and produced one patent.
+Dr. Koestler has authored or co-authored 22 scientific articles and abstracts; acquired clinical research experience in several divergent fields including rheumatology, oncology, and pulmonary cough/cold; and produced one patent.

-At the Schering-Plough Research Institute, Dr. Koestler is executive vice president for global affairs and global project management, with responsibilities including strengthening links between global pharmaceutical business operations and the research institute, and serving as an interface between the company and the U.S. Food and Drug Administration (FDA), and its counterpart in other countries such as Japan, and the European Medicine Evaluation Agency.
+At the Schering-Plough Research Institute, Dr. Koestler is executive vice president for global affairs and global project management, the responsibilities of which include strengthening links between global pharmaceutical business operations and the research institute as well as serving as an interface between the company and the U.S. Food and Drug Administration (FDA) and its counterpart in other countries such as Japan, and the European Medicine Evaluation Agency.
 Dr. Koestler joined the company in 2003.

 Dr. Koestler is a self-proclaimed “true-Buffalonian,” having grown up in Buffalo’s Parkside/Hertel/Starin neighborhoods.
 He credits Daemen as having cemented his desire to pursue a career in health care.

-Susan Falsone, an American athletic trainer was hired as Head Athletic Trainer for the Los Angeles Dodgers to start the 2012 season and became the only female head athletic trainer in the major American professional sports leagues.
-Falsone also holds the distinction of being the first female head athletic trainer in any of the four major sports in the United States (MLB, NFL, NHL, NBA).
+Susan Falsone, an American athletic trainer, was hired as Head Athletic Trainer for the Los Angeles Dodgers to start the 2012 season.
+Not only did she become the only female head athletic trainer in the major American professional sports leagues, but she also holds the distinction of being the first female head athletic trainer in any of the four major sports in the United States (MLB, NFL, NHL, NBA).